 Warm fixtures are still preferred in some commercial settings, particularly lobby and reception areas, and for businesses like restaurants and hotels.
 In general, any business that needs to make its customers feel comfortable will need warm fixtures in some areas.

 However, cooler fixtures are needed in any setting where productivity and high contrast are needed.
-The single biggest application of cool LEDs is in office buildings, where bluer light can help boost worker productivity.
+The single biggest application of cool LEDs is in office buildings, where bluer light bulbs can help boost worker productivity.

 A 2016 study published by The American Academy of Sleep Medicine confirms this.
 In that study, researchers exposed test subjects to 30 minutes of bright blue light, and then had them engage in cognitive testing.
 What researchers found was that those exposed to the blue light displayed faster reaction times and better scores on knowledge tests.
 In short, blue light is a brain booster.
 And its effects last nearly an hour following exposure, so the right fixture in an office building can magnify performance across the board.